 Download (release notes, previous release notes):

-These versions of LKRG are also available from the Openwall file archive.
+These and older versions of LKRG are also available from the Openwall file archive.
 The source code and revision history of LKRG may be browsed on Bitbucket.

 Follow this link for information on verifying the signatures.